yqlbu/wireguard-proxy/WIKI.md

 #### Generate Keys

-Go to to the Wireguard config cd /etc/wiregaurd and then run the following command to generate the public and private keys for the server.
+Go to the Wireguard config cd /etc/wiregaurd and then run the following command to generate the public and private keys for the server.

 Generate a key pair for the Server